I look for the following things when looking at any platform like AlgoExpert

 I prefer to consume technical content in text (codelabs, articles, documentation, educative courses) and if you are like me, some really good alternatives are Grokking the Coding Interview: Patterns for Coding Questions and Interview Cake.
 Grokking the Coding Interview is really good they focus on patterns which is a really good approach since solving algorithmic questions comes down to pattern recognition and they have a huge collection of questions.

-AlgoExpert is a good product, with the discounts I think it is fairly priced.
+AlgoExpert is a good product with good selection of questions, with the discounts I think it is fairly priced.
 If you want text-based content check out Grokking the Coding Interview: Patterns for Coding Questions.